systragroup/quetzal-network-editor-doc/docs/microservice/03_ML_Matrix_Road_Caster.md

 ![Alt text](/microservice/number_of_zones.png)

 The zones will be generated using a Kmean clustering method, that mean that they will be generated on all the network and more likely around more dense road network.
-The zones created using this methode are displayed after the scripts runs with the name  **1_HERE_zones_centroids.png**.
+The zones created using this method are displayed after the scripts runs with the name  **1_HERE_zones_centroids.png**.

 ![Alt text](/microservice/1_HERE_zones_centroids.png)

 ::: tip 💡 TIP
-The number of zone you choose to create will determine the precision of the Matrix road caster but more zones means more OD you need to to generate.
-Indeed, you will need to fetch from the API around 1% of the total OD of the model for a good precision.
+The number of zones you choose to create will determine the precision of the Matrix road caster but more zones means more OD you need to to generate.
+Indeed, you will need to fetch from the API around 1% of the total OD of the model for good precision.
 For 100 zones it mean you will need 100 OD, but for 200 zones you will need 400.
 As the number of free request per API is generally limited this can be a limiting factor.
 :::

 ## Date time